Telus Communications: Purchase of Public Mobile

+2026 1 petabyte cybersecurity incident

+In March 2026, a notorious cyber crime group known as ShinyHunters claimed to several high-profile news agencies that they stole over 1 petabyte (PB) of data from Telus & Telus Digital.
+The group demanded a staggering $65 million dollar ransom in exchange for not leaking the company's data.
+The stolen data according to multiple prominent media outlets like Reuters and Bloomberg included information related to more than two dozen companies that included personally identifiable information, call data and recordings (CDRs), FBI background check information, financial information, Salesforce data, and source code spanning multiple business divisions within the business services and telecommunications company.
+The stolen data also reportedly impacts Telus' telecommunication services; customers and call logs.

 Reception

-In October 2008, TELUS was named one of British Columbia's Top Employers by Mediacorp Canada Inc., which was announced by The Vancouver Sun, The Province and the Victoria Times-Colonist.
+In October 2008, Telus was named one of British Columbia's Top Employers by Mediacorp Canada Inc., which was announced by The Vancouver Sun, The Province and the Victoria Times-Colonist.

 The company has been accused of taking actions to hinder the emergence of competition in Canadian telecommunications.
 This, along with other industry concerns, has led to consumer and industry pressure to reform the regulatory system governing the Canadian telecommunications industry.